core-wg/senml-etch/draft-ietf-core-senml-etch.md

 invalid Records.
-If a Patch Pack is rejected, the state of the Target Pack is not changed, i.e., either all or none of the Patch Records are applied. {{RFC8132}} Section 3.4 provides guidance for error handling with PATCH and iPATCH requests.
+If a Patch Pack is rejected, the state of the Target Pack is not changed, i.e., either all or none of the Patch Records are applied. {{RFC8132}} Section 3.4 provides guidance for error handling with PATCH and iPATCH requests, e.g., using the 4.22 (Unprocessable Entity) and 4.09 (Conflict) CoAP error response codes.

 For example, the following document could be given as an (i)PATCH payload to change/set values of two SenML Records for the example in